The Permit Center

 The City Hall Permit Center is your source for information on development within City limits.
-This is the location for finding and submitting applications and picking up permits for development, right of way uses, and new water and sewer connections.
+This is the location for finding and submitting applications and receiving permits for development, right of way uses, and new water and sewer connections.
 The Permit Center is a conduit to the other divisions of Planning and Development Services, Public Works and Engineering departments, and various City boards and commissions.
 Permitting staff is dedicated to providing prompt and courteous service.

 Before you begin your project, check this City of Snohomish map to make sure the property you are interested in is located in Snohomish City limits.

 - Building and Construction Permits - including retaining walls, single family, design review

 - Land Use Forms - including home occupation, accessory dwelling unit, and general land use

 - Public Works Permits - including grading, sidewalk use, water and sewer service

 - Sign Permit Forms - and related application materials and information